 In addition, political tensions between the United States and China have escalated due to, among other things, the COVID-19 outbreak, the PRC National People's Congress' passage of Hong Kong national security legislation, sanctions imposed by the U.S. Department of Treasury on certain officials of the Hong Kong Special Administrative Region and the central government of the PRC and the executive orders issued by former U.S. President Donald J. Trump in August 2020 that prohibit certain transactions with ByteDance Ltd., Tencent Holdings Ltd. and the respective subsidiaries of such companies.
 Rising political tensions could reduce levels of trades, investments, technological exchanges and other economic activities between the two major economies, which would have a material adverse effect on global economic conditions and the stability of global financial markets.
 Any of these factors could have a material adverse effect on our business, prospects, financial condition and results of operations.
+Furthermore, there have been recent media reports on deliberations within the U.S. government regarding potentially limiting or restricting China-based companies from accessing U.S. capital markets.
+If any such deliberations were to materialize, the resulting legislation may have a material and adverse impact on the stock performance of China-based issuers listed in the United States.

-We may need to defend ourselves against claims of intellectual property infringement, which may be time-consuming and costly.
+We and the VIE may need to defend ourselves against claims of intellectual property infringement, which may be time-consuming and costly.

 Companies, organizations or individuals, including our competitors, may hold or obtain patents, trademarks or other proprietary rights that would prevent, limit or interfere with our ability to make, use, develop, sell or market our AAVs, AAV operating systems and infrastructure or their components, which could make it more difficult for us to operate our business.
-Companies holding patents or other intellectual property rights may bring suits alleging infringement of such rights by us or otherwise assert their rights against us.
-Moreover, our applications and uses of trademarks relating to our design, software or artificial intelligence technologies could be found to infringe upon existing trademark ownership and rights.
-We may also fail to apply for key trademarks in a timely manner.
-For example, we discovered some precedent registrations by several other Chinese companies of the trademark " (the Chinese characters for our brand, "EHang") for vehicles and bicycles, which fall into the same class of products as remote aerial vehicles and aerospace transportation.
-Although we received a favorable judgement in a proceeding relating to such precedent registrations, we may continue to face intellectual property infringement claims in the future.
+Companies holding patents or other intellectual property rights may bring suits alleging infringement of such rights by us and the VIE or otherwise assert their rights against us and the VIE.
+Moreover, our and the VIE's applications and uses of trademarks relating to our and the VIE's design, software or artificial intelligence technologies could be found to infringe upon existing trademark ownership and rights.
+We or the VIE may also fail to apply for key trademarks in a timely manner.
+For example, we and the VIE discovered some precedent registrations by several other Chinese companies of the trademark " (the Chinese characters for our brand, "EHang") for vehicles and bicycles, which fall into the same class of products as remote aerial vehicles and aerospace transportation.
+Although we and the VIE received a favorable judgement in a proceeding relating to such precedent registrations, we or the VIE may continue to face intellectual property infringement claims in the future.

-If we are determined to have infringed upon a third party's intellectual property rights, we may be required to do one or more of the following:
+If we or the VIE are determined to have infringed upon a third party's intellectual property rights, we or the VIE may be required to do one or more of the following:

-- cease selling, incorporating certain components into, or using AAVs or offering goods or services that incorporate or use the challenged intellectual property; - pay substantial damages; - seek a license from the holder of the infringed intellectual property right, which license may not be available on reasonable terms or at all; - redesign our AAVs, AAV operating systems and infrastructure, components or services; or - establish and maintain alternative branding for our products and services.
+- cease selling, incorporating certain components into, or using AAVs or offering goods or services that incorporate or use the challenged intellectual property; - pay substantial damages; - seek a license from the holder of the infringed intellectual property right, which license may not be available on reasonable terms or at all; - redesign our, the VIE or its subsidiaries' AAVs, AAV operating systems and infrastructure, components or services; or - establish and maintain alternative branding for our, the VIE or its subsidiaries' products and services.